Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Aerocapture Dynamics Analysis Using Taylor Series

 \subsection{Comparison of Higher-Order Cauchy Green Tensor Eigenpairs}

-We now compare the tensor eigenpairs of the novel augmented HOCGTs with the original HOCGT eigenpairs to demonstrate that (1) the eigenpairs vary for each HOCGT type and order, (2) the maximal mode in the higher-order dynamics changes throughout the trajectory, while the linear dynamics do not exhibit this modal variation, and (3) a perturbation in the direction of the eigenvector of the maximum eigenvalue of an augmented HOCGT results in the largest magnitude change in its objective. \cref{fig:hocgt_directions} compares the tensor eigenpairs corresponding to the maximum eigenvalue for the second- through fourth-order HOCGTs and augmented HOCGTs for $(t_{k+1}, t_k)$.
-The second-order eigenpairs are found using MATLAB's \texttt{eig} function and the higher-order eigenpairs are found using the SS-HOPM algorithm from the Tensor Toolbox \cite{bader_tensor_2025}.
+We now compare the tensor eigenpairs of the novel augmented HOCGTs with the original HOCGT eigenpairs to demonstrate that (1) the eigenpairs vary for each HOCGT type and order, (2) the maximal mode in the higher-order dynamics changes throughout the trajectory, while the linear dynamics do not exhibit this modal variation, (3) the maximal stretching direction varies for small propagation intervals but stabilizes as $\Delta t = t_z - t_y$ increases, and (4) a perturbation in the direction of the eigenvector of the maximum eigenvalue of an augmented HOCGT results in the largest magnitude change in its objective.

+\cref{fig:hocgt_directions} compares tensor eigenpairs corresponding to the maximum eigenvalue for the second- through fourth-order HOCGTs and augmented HOCGTs for $(t_{k+1}, t_k)$, where $\Delta t = t_{k+1} - t_k = 5$ seconds for the baseline scenario.
+The second-order eigenpairs are found using MATLAB's \texttt{eig} function, and the higher-order eigenpairs are found using the SS-HOPM algorithm from the Tensor Toolbox \cite{bader_tensor_2025}.
 The HOCGTs (see \cref{sec:hocgts}) are compared with the sCGTs for position, velocity, and flight path angle (see \cref{sec:scgts}), and qCGTs for specific energy using quantity of interest function \cref{eqn:specific_energy} (see \cref{sec:qcgts}).

+First, we see that the dominant direction varies significantly throughout the trajectory for this time regime.
+This is in direct contrast with previous work for orbital scenarios for propagation on $(t_{k+1}, t_k)$, which found that the unstable direction was rather constant throughout an orbit~\cite{boodram_efficient_2022}.

 When comparing orders, we can clearly see that the second-order stretching direction, which corresponds to linear dynamics, does not align with the higher-order directions for any HOCGT method.
 Therefore, using the second-order CGT direction is not appropriate for directionalizing second- and third-order DSTTs for aerocapture because it does not capture the direction of maximum stretching in the higher-order dynamics.
 Additionally, the sCGTs and $\varepsilon$-qCGTs do not have the same dominant eigenvector as the original HOCGTs.
 If the performance analysis goal is to track these key quantities, using the HOCGT directions for DSTT directionalization could lose higher-order information related to the coordinates important to the quantity of interest while keeping other less important directions.